Towards a theory of how the structure of language is acquired by deep neural networks: Self-supervised learning of the Random Hierarchy Model

-{\it Reconstruction of the hidden variables:} Using correlations, the same sequence of loss values can be obtained with a sequence of sample complexities that are only \emph{polynomial} in the context size.
-Consider, for instance, the pair $(\mu^{\text{ (0)}}_5,\mu^{\text{ (0)}}_6)$ in~\autoref{fig:corr-rhm}.
-The correlation between any such pair and the masked token depends only on the level-$1$ hidden variable $\mu^{\text{ (1)}}_3$.
+\paragraph{Reconstruction of the hidden variables.} We now argue that, as shown~\cite{cagnetta2023deep} in the context of classification, the hidden variables can be represented via the correlations between tokens.
+Consider, for instance, the pair $(\mu^{\text{ (0)}}_5,\mu^{\text{ (0)}}_6)$ in~\autoref{fig:corr-rhm}, left.
+Because of the aforementioned conditional independence, the correlation between any such pair and the last token depends only on the level-$1$ hidden variable $\mu^{\text{ (1)}}_3$.
 Thus, pairs displaying the same correlations can be grouped as descendants of the same hidden variable.
-As shown in \cite{cagnetta2023deep} in the context of classification, gradient descent can perform such grouping by building a hidden representation of pairs that only depends on $\mu^{\text{ (1)}}_3$.
-This representation is convenient since, once $\mu^{\text{ (1)}}_3$ is known, the masked symbol is independent of the pair $(\mu^{\text{ (0)}}_5,\mu^{\text{ (0)}}_6)$.
 This strategy requires enough training data to resolve correlations between the masked token and the adjacent $s$-tuples of observable tokens.
-These correlations can be computed by replacing the $d-t$-th token with its $s$-tuple in the argument leading to~\autoref{eq:corr-rhm-anal}.
-As shown in~\autoref{app:corr-tuples}, the replacement reduces correlation plateaus and sampling noise by the same factor.
-Therefore, the condition for the resolution of correlations with $s$-tuples at distance $s\,{<}\,t\,{<}\,s^2-1$ is also given by~\autoref{eq:char-dist-tree}, which implies $P\,{>}\,P_2\,{=}\,v m^{3}$.
+As shown in~\autoref{app:corr-tuples}, replacing an observable token with a whole $s$-tuple reduces correlation plateaus and sampling noise by the same factor.
+Therefore, the condition for the resolution of correlations with the nearest $s$-tuples is given by~\autoref{eq:char-dist-tree} with $\ell\,{=}\,2$, implying $P\,{>}\,P_2\,{=}\,v m^{3}$.
+By iterating this argument we get a sequence of sample complexities $P_\ell$ that allow for resolving correlations between the masked token and $s$-tuples up to distance $t\,{=}\,s^{\ell}-1$,